The

 RFI and EMI don't harm your audio/video gear, but they can affect its performance.

-electric razor coming through your stereo system, for example.
-Many audio and
+an electric razor coming through your stereo system, for exam ple.
+Many audio

-video enthusiasts consider RFI and EMI to be harmful in more subtle ways, though,
+and video enthusiasts consider RFI and EMI to be harmful in more subtle ways,

-degrading the sound and picture in ways that aren't obvious to the casual observer,
+though, degrading the sound and pic ture in ways that aren't obvious to the

 All power supplies, though, filter out almost all EMI and RFI.
 Most audio/video